unstoppabledomains/dev-docs/reseller/reseller-integration-guides/mint-free-domains.md

 * `payment`: A key-value dictionary with payment information about the order:
     * `method`: (string) The payment method the API should create.
 The value should be `"free"` for free domains.
 * `security`: (array) An array with information about the order security:
     * `type`: The order security method.
-The value should be `"fingerprintjs"` for FingerprintJS verification.
+The value should be `"fingerprintjs"` for Fingerprint verification.
-    * `identifier`: The FingerprintJS Visitor ID of the user minting the domain.
+    * `identifier`: The Fingerprint Visitor ID of the user minting the domain.
 * `domains`: (array) An array with information about the domains you want to purchase:
     * `name`: The domain name you want to purchase.
 This parameter is required for every order.
     * `ownerAddress`: The wallet address the domain should be minted to.
 This parameter is optional.